 - Salonga National Park

-With an area of 36,000 square kilometers in the Congo River Basin, Salonga National Park is the World’s second largest rainforest National Park and was designated a UNESCO World Heritage Site in 1984 protecting the thick rain-forest.
+With an area of 36,000 square kilometers in the Congo River Basin, Salonga National Park is the World’s second-largest rainforest National Park and was designated a UNESCO World Heritage Site in 1984 protecting the thick rainforest.
 Due to the dense vegetation and remoteness due to the vast water bodies in the Park, it can only be accessible by air or water, hence the reason it receives few tourists.
-Salonga National Park is popular for offering outstanding species of wildlife such as the Slender-snouted crocodiles, Bonobos, dwarf chimpanzees, forest elephants and forest buffaloes among others.
+Salonga National Park is popular for offering outstanding species of wildlife such as Slender-snouted crocodiles, Bonobos, dwarf chimpanzees, forest elephants, and forest buffaloes among others.
 This rainforest National Park is also environmentally important for climate regulation and sequestration of carbon but is also a have to the population of pygmies and local communities.

 - Kahuzi-Biega National Park

 Kahuzi-Biega is one of the few tourist destinations in the world for lowland gorilla tracking.
 It was gazetted in 1970 to protect these exceptional gorilla species and designated a UNESCO World Heritage Site in 1980 due to the numerous natural attractions that can be spotted.
 This Protected Area surrounds a Mountain range dominated by the extinct peaks of Kahuzi and Biega Mountains.
 Kahuzi-Biega National Park is nestled between the Albertine Rift and Congo River Basin and is characterized by thick lowland rainforests as well as montane forests which offer shelter to the eastern lowland gorillas, red-faced chimpanzees, and forest elephants in addition to birds, reptiles and Amphibian species.
 However, this Park has severely been affected by illegal mining, poaching, and agricultural activities that have continuously degraded the attractions and beauty of the Park and its exceptional attractions.